QuantConnect/lean-cli/README.md

   PROJECT must be the path to the project directory.

-  NAME must be the name of the NuGet package (for C# projects) or of the PyPI package (for Python projects) to remove.
+  NAME must be either the name of the NuGet package (for C# projects), the PyPI package (for Python projects), or the path to the Lean CLI library to remove.

   Custom C# libraries are removed from the project's .csproj file, which is then restored if dotnet is on your PATH and the --no-local flag has not been given.